-The study offers a broader understanding and brings to lighthighlights several critical issues that warrant further specialised investigation.
-It primarily focused on individualsHowever, the research draws primarily on qualitative data from a relatively small number of participants, mostly from lower socio-economic backgrounds residing in and around the capital city.
+The study offers a broader understanding and highlights several critical issues that warrant further specialised investigation.
+However, the research draws primarily on qualitative data from a relatively small number of participants, mostly from lower socio-economic backgrounds residing in and around the capital city.
 As a result, it may lack adequate representation and diversity, particularly in capturing experiences from other regions and remote areas of the state.
 Future research should include perspectives from other regions and more varied socio-economic contexts to develop a more comprehensive understanding of the policy's impact.

-The adverse outcomes of Bihar's alcohol prohibition illustrate how well-intentioned how well-intentioned policies, when divorced from social realities and institutional preparedness, can deepen the very problems they aim to resolve.
+The adverse outcomes of Bihar's alcohol prohibition illustrate how well-intentioned policies, when divorced from social realities and institutional preparedness, can deepen the very problems they aim to resolve.
 It underscores a lesson that policies with far-reaching social and economic implications must be shaped through inclusive planning and contextual sensitivity, with solutions grounded not only in enforcement but also in empathy and evidence.